 In his 1969 essay The Sitting Position – A Question of Method, historian Joseph Rykwert questions why the Butterfly (or Hardoy) chair - shown above - had found it’s way into so many homes over the previous decade, despite being in his view deeply uncomfortable to sit in.
 Rykwert took this chair’s popularity as evidence that we are rarely guided by purely functional considerations but instead by the symbolic power that some designs exert on us.
 He goes on to interrogate what we mean by by comfort, at first glance a straightforward term, but in fact highly historically and culturally situated:

-“…comfort is a complex notion, which varies from person to person, and from social group to social group; varies for an individual throughout his life and more important goes through very violent changes independent of our physical constitution but directly connect to the inconstant pattern of convention.”
+“…comfort is a complex notion, which varies from person to person, and from social group to social group; varies for an individual throughout his life and more important goes through very violent changes independent of our physical constitution but directly connected to the inconstant pattern of convention.”

 — Joseph Rykwert